Jakeas/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is happening with dansRoll and zoesRoll because they are global variables outside of the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+It says "Dan rolled a ___" every time the function is run and the thing that changes is the random number.

 c.
 What is the lexical scope of `newRoll`?

+Global

 ### Task 3 - Stretch Goals